SalomePlatform/hexablock/doc/gui_document.rst

 A document contains all informations to generate a hexahedral mesh:

-- the model of bocks,
+- the model of blocks,
 - all associations,
 - all groups,
 - all laws set on propagations.